ehildt/acap/README.md

 ## Caching Insights

 1. Every config object is represented by it's **realm**.
-   1. A realm is a simple combination of a namespace and a postfix.
+   1. A realm is a simple combination of a realm and a postfix.
-   2. Sharing the same postfix with other services will leak the namespaces and thus make the realms available to those services (aka Redis default behaviour).
+   2. Sharing the same postfix with other services will leak the realms and thus make the realms available to those services (aka Redis default behaviour).
 2. The realm is cached for 300 seconds by default and stored in the database till it's entirely deleted.
 3. The config objects can be added or deleted at any time.
 4. Adding or deleting a config object will also remove it from the database.